mauricekoreman/go-blog-aggregator/README.md

-This was a project on Boot.dev, making a blog aggregator
+This was a project on Boot.dev

 Make sure you have the following installed:
 - Golang